 |Carcinogens (eg, radon) |

 Other factors implicated to increase the risk of developing gallbladder cancer include porcelain gallbladder, adenomatous polyps of the gallbladder (in contrast, cholesterol and inflammatory polyps and adenomyomatosis are not believed to be the risk factors), chronic infection with Salmonella typhi, carcinogen exposure (eg, increased risk has been reported for miners exposed to radon), obesity, and abnormal pancreaticobiliary duct junction (APBDJ).
 In this latter condition, a long common channel, formed by an abnormally proximal junction between the pancreatic and common bile ducts (CBDs), and elevated sphincter of Oddi pressures create a predisposition to reflux pancreatic exocrine secretions into the bile ducts.
 APBDJ is most prevalent in Asian countries and appears to increase the risk of development of biliary cancers, especially gallbladder cancer.7 Gallbladder cancers arising in patients with APBDJ tends to occur at a younger age, to have a lesser degree of female predominance, and to be less often associated with cholelithiasis than those arising in patients without APBDJ.

 Pathogenesis and Pathology

 Chronic inflammation of the gallbladder mucosa related to gallstones is hypothesized to be the major factor leading to malignant transformation in most cases of gallbladder cancer.
-The progression from dysplasia to carcinoma in situ (CIS), then to invasive cancer has been described for gallbladder cancer, although a less common pathway ...
+The progression from dysplasia to carcinoma in situ (CIS), then to invasive cancer has been described for gallbladder cancer, although a less ...